(c) 2000,2017 Peter McCollum

 The only controls or adjustments are an oscillator tuning coil, a doubler tuning coil, and an audio FM deviation control pot.
 There is an access panel that allows adjustment of the tuning while the cover is in place.

 The overall tuning range for the ST-2A is 56 to 84 mc, but each individual unit was pre-tuned at the factory to operate on one of three frequencies: 59 mc, 68 mc, or 77 mc.
 Each unit has a colored marking on the corner of the case to indicate which of the factory tunings has been applied; the colors are green, blue, and white respectively.
 According to the manual, each unit can be re-tuned by the user over an 8 mc range, which implies that there are some component differences between the green, blue, and white units.

 The power supply provides 2.5 VDC for the tube filaments (1.25 V each, in series); 65 VDC for the tube plates; and 5 VDC for the transistors.
 Rectifiers are germanium 1N91 and 1N93 types.

-The ST-2A was used in about 1956 and 1957 (3 extant units have 1957 date codes on some components).
+The apparent predecessor of the ST-2A, the ST-2, was available before April 1956.
+The ST-2A was introduced in 1957, undergoing “operational evaluation” in July of that year.
 There were reliability problems with the 1AD4 tubes - they would often lose filament emission after 50-100 hours of operation.
 The ST-2A was replaced by the 'Surveillance Radio Transmitter' SRT-3, which was all solid-state, and about 1/3 the size.
 At that time the nomenclature changed from ST-x to SRT-x.
 The SRT-1 and SRT-2 were prototype models that were never generally used.
 The SRT-3 was a well-used item for a number of years, and was eventually followed by a long series of SRT-x units, up to about SRT-44.